Tyrone Hughes: New Orleans Saints

 In 1996, he was able to set the NFL record for kickoff return yards in a season (1,791) and combined kickoff and punt return yards in a season (1,943).
 He led the league in number of kickoff returns and return yards from 1994 to 1996.

 Hughes left as the franchise career record holder for kickoff return yards (5,717), punt return yards (1,060) and touchdown returns (5).
 He also finished with 67 tackles, 4 interceptions and 4 fumble recoveries.
 In 2015, he was inducted into the New Orleans Saints Hall of Fame.

 Chicago Bears

 On April 11, 1997, he signed a lucrative free agent contract with the Chicago Bears.
 He struggled on special teams and couldn't find a way to contribute on defense or offense, with the Bears trying him also at wide receiver.
 He was declared inactive for the last two games of the season.
 He was released on April 24, 1998.

 Baltimore Ravens

 On July 30, 1998, he was signed as a free agent by the Baltimore Ravens.
 He was released on August 25.

 Dallas Cowboys

 On December 4, 1998, he was signed as a free agent by the Dallas Cowboys, who had their top returners injured and needed help for their remaining games and playoff push.
 He posted 11 kickoff returns for 274 yards (24.9 avg.) and 10 punt returns for 93 yards (9.3 avg.).
 He was not re-signed after the season.

+Houma Bayou Bucks (NIFL)

+Hughes would return to professional football in 2003.
+He played defensive back for the Houma Bayou Bucks of the National Indoor Football League during the 2003 and 2004 seasons.
+He had a total of 9 interceptions for the Bucks, returning two of them for touchdowns.